AbieFund/abie-archive/CONTRACT.md

 * We don’t need to trust third-parties like accountants, banks, etc. The money directly goes to the `beneficiary` in a peer-to-peer fashion.
 * We benefit of the high security of the network at minimal cost.

+## Roles

+* `donor`: Has a receipt of his donation.
+No voting power.
+* `member`: Each member has one right to vote.
+* `delegate`: Vote on behalf of 1 to 10 other members.
+* `beneficiary`: Submitted a proposal.
+Responsible for the project.
+* `reviewer`: Members ready to be randomly selected to review proposals.
+Has the power to confirm or change the voting mode.
+* `advisor`: Has the right to cancel the vote.
+There can be only 8 advisors in total.

 ## Add a member

 When you send money to the contract, you’re a `donor` and get a receipt.